What are shared drives?

 |How long do deleted files stay in Trash?||

-- Share content responsibly—Use Team Drives to share content intended for public view.
+- Share content responsibly—Use shared drives to share content intended for public or organization-wide view.
 Keep personal and private files in My Drive.

-- Improve collaboration—Create a Team Drive for each project and assign the highest access level (such as full access) to all team members.
+- Improve collaboration—Create a shared drive for each project and assign the highest access level to all team members.

-- Increase Team Drives usage and visibility—Train your managers and employees on how to use Team Drives.
+- Increase shared drives usage and visibility—Train your managers and employees on how to use shared drives.

-- Organize content—Help users move all of their content from My Drive to Team Drives.
+- Organize content—Help users move content from My Drive to shared drives.

-- When users are added to a Team Drive, they can access everything in that Team Drive.
-You can’t restrict access to subfolders.
-When different permissions are needed, create a new Team Drive instead.
+- Sharing content in shared drives—When you add users to a shared drive, they can access everything in that shared drive.
+You cannot restrict access to subfolders.
+When users need different permissions, create a new shared drive instead.

-- Users can move any files they own from My Drive to a Team Drive.
-If the file is owned by someone else, ask them to move it.
+- Moving content—Users can move any files that they own from My Drive to a shared drive.
+If someone else owns a file that you need in a shared drive, ask them to move it.

-- Individual files within a Team Drive can be shared directly with non-Team Drive members.
-When this happens, the file appears in ‘Shared with me’ and other views for that user, but can’t be added in My Drive or to another Team Drive.
+- Users who are not members of a shared drive—You and your users can share files in a shared drive with non-members.
+When you share a file, the file appears in “Shared with me” and other views for that user, but cannot be added to their My Drive or to another shared drive.

-If users in your organization ask you when to create Team Drives, think about:
+If users in your organization ask you when to create shared drives, think about: